PTT Oil And Retail Business Charts Path To Global Leadership With Sustainability At The Core

-data-text="PTT Oil and Retail Business Charts Path to Global Leadership with Sustainability at the Core" data-link=" Oil and Retail Business Charts Path to Global Leadership with Sustainability at the Core" class="whatsapp">Shar

-BANGKOK, THAILAND media OutReach Newswire - 27 December 2024 PTT Oil and Retail Business Public Company Limited (OR) is driving international growth and sustainable innovation, leveraging its diverse portfolio to navigate volatile global markets.
+Arabian Post -BANGKOK, THAILAND – Media OutReach Newswire – 27 December 2024 – PTT Oil and Retail Business Public Company Limited (OR) is driving international growth and sustainable innovation, leveraging its diverse portfolio to navigate volatile global markets.
 Amid geopolitical uncertainties and fluctuating oil prices, OR has posted robust financial results and unveiled a strategic roadmap aimed at transforming its business for a sustainable and inclusive future.

 For the first nine months of 2024, OR reported a net profit of 4.65 billion THB and sales revenue of 538.05 billion THB, driven by standout performances in its Lifestyle and Global business groups, which grew by 8.1% and 11.6%, respectively.
 These results reflect OR's resilience and ability to adapt while positioning itself as a forward-thinking industry leader.